 What information should I include about my IPPEs and APPEs?

-Unless your IPPE experience was very unique, just provide the basic information about your IPPE schedule.
-Please include all of your APPE schedule, even the ones you haven’t completed at the time of your application.
+Unless your IPPE experience was very unique, we just need to see the basic information about your IPPE schedule.
+Please include all of your APPE schedule.
 Be sure to include type, dates, site, location (city, state) and preceptor for each one.
-We also want to see a summary of what each completed APPE entailed and your accomplishments for each one.
-It is not necessary to repeat information in the summary that is included elsewhere in the CV.
+For your unique APPE experiences, we also want to see a summary of what each completed APPE entailed and your accomplishments for each one.
+It is not necessary to repeat info in the summary that is included elsewhere in the CV.

 What should not be included in my CV?

 In general, we do not need to see activities completed or achievements that happened before pharmacy school.
 Exceptions may include pharmacy work, shadowing experiences, or previous research.